 The field of management information systems involves applying computer technology, quantitative techniques and administrative skills to the information processing requirements of organizations.

-MIS combines computer technology with management decision-making methods—to analyze, design, implement and manage computerized information systems in an organizational environment.
+Management Information Systems (MIS) combines computer technology with management decision-making methods—to analyze, design, implement and manage computerized information systems in an organizational environment.
 A bachelor's degree is generally adequate for entry-level jobs; graduate training is necessary for research and teaching positions.

 The Eller College MIS Department has placed in the top five nationally in U.S. News & World Report for almost a decade.
 Currently the MIS Department ranks third overall and number one among public institutions.